joeldev/JLRoutes/README.md

 [[UIApplication sharedApplication] openURL:viewUserURL];
 ```

-In this example, the userID object in the parameters dictionary passed to the block would have "userID" : "joeldev", which could then be used to present a UI or do whatever else is needed.
+In this example, the userID object in the parameters dictionary passed to the block would have the key/value pair `"userID": "joeldev"`, which could then be used to present a UI or do whatever else is needed.

 ### The Parameters Dictionary ###